MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/native-objects-in-javascript-extensions.md

 Going back to our example, we can define a prototype or ES6 class, *comProcessExtension* which contains the set of things we want to add to a process object.

 **Important**   The intent with the sub-namespace is to create a logically structured and naturally explorable paradigm.
 For example, avoid dumping unrelated items into the same sub-namespace.
-Carefully review the information discussed in [Debugger Data Model Design Considerations](#design-considerations) before creating a sub-namespace.
+Carefully review the information discussed in [Native Debugger Objects in JavaScript Extensions - Design and Testing Considerations](native-objects-in-javascript-extensions-design-considerations.md) before creating a sub-namespace.

 In this code snippet, we create add a sub-namespace called 'COM' on to the existing process debugger object.